As we wave goodbye to summer and welcome the fall season, why not celebrate with an Apple Cider Margarita?

 What we Brits call cider, the Americans call hard cider.
 Then to add even more confusion, Canada uses the terms “cider” and “apple cider” interchangeably.
 (Although they generally refer to alcoholic and juice beverages, respectively. )

-After several vacations to the US, I have become used to using the term hard cider to talk about the alcoholic beverage!
-Any time I use alcoholic cider in mixed drinks, I will refer to it has hard cider to avoid any confusion!
+After several vacations to the US, I have become used to using the term hard cider to talk about alcoholic beverages!
+Any time I use alcoholic cider in mixed drinks, I will refer to it as hard cider to avoid any confusion!